 What are sanitary sewer overflows?

-- Blockage of sewer lines often due to grease, rags and other materials wrongfully put into the sewer lines.
+- Blockages of sewer lines often due to grease, rags, or other materials wrongfully put into these sewer lines.

-- Malfunction of pumping station lifts or electrical power failure
+- Malfunctions of pumping stations, either equipment or electrical outages.

 List of Overflows